Comets

 ![]() |

-Dozens of tiny comets, known as sungrazers, will tightly orbit the Sun in 2013, but will probably only be visible from space observatories like SOHO, LASCO and STEREO (A and B).
+Dozens of tiny comets, known as sungrazers or sunskirters, will tightly orbit the Sun in 2016, but will probably only be visible from space observatories like SOHO, LASCO and STEREO (A and B).
 The general public can comb through movies and images captured by SOHO, attempting to discover the next comet.
 It's not as impossible as it sounds.
 A comet is discovered every three days on average using images from SOHO.
+The following links provide a complete List of Periodic Comets with a perihelion in 2016 and Non Periodic Comets with a perihelion in 2016.

 |